trailblazer/trailblazer.github.io/gems/operation/2.0/pipetree.md

      2 >SuccessfulPolicyLogger
      3 >>Call

-The `SuccessfulPolicyLogger` will, of course, only be executed if its predecessor `Policy::Evaluate` doesn't defer to the left track.
-To learn how a step can defer, we should look at how they're implemented.
+The `SuccessfulPolicyLogger` will, of course, only be executed if its predecessor `Policy::Evaluate` doesn't deviate to the left track.
+To learn how a step can deviate, we should look at how they're implemented.

 ## Step Implementation